Twelve million young women. Thirty-seven states. A national covenant empowering Nigeria's most productive and most overlooked constituency.

 UNESCO REF's strategic response to Nigeria's food security emergency - bold, inclusive, and globally benchmarked.

-Escalating food insecurity threatens 25M+ Nigerians, driven by climate shocks and land degradation demanding scalable alternatives.
+Escalating food insecurity threatens 25M+ Nigerians, driven by climate shocks and land degradation demanding scalable, sustainable alternatives at national scale.

-Women constitute 60–80% of Nigeria's smallholder farmers yet receive less than 10% of available agricultural resources and credit.
+Women constitute 60–80% of Nigeria's smallholder farmers yet receive less than 10% of available agricultural resources and credit - a structural inequity YWA is designed to correct.

 60% of Nigeria's youth are unemployed or underemployed.
-YWA creates scalable enterprise pathways with guaranteed off-take markets.
+YWA creates scalable enterprise pathways with guaranteed off-take markets and internationally recognised qualifications.

-Equally distributed across all 6 geopolitical zones — ensuring every state, every LGA, and every Nigerian community is reached and no one is left behind.
+Equally distributed across all 6 geopolitical zones - every state, every LGA, no community left behind.

 |---|---|---|---|---|